 Who Doesn’t Need It?

-While non-owner is a good fit for certain situations, there are many instances where you don’t need it.
+While non-owners car insurance is a good fit for certain situations, there are many instances where you don’t need it.
 You shouldn’t buy it if:

 - You own a vehicle that you drive frequently